Fun Martinis to Try | Types Of Martinis

 - Slice of green apple to garnish with

 - Pour the ingredients into a cocktail shaker with ice cubes.

 - Strain into a chilled cocktail glass and garnish with a slice of green apple.

-We teach the Sour Green Apple Martini in our regular bartender training classes.
+We teach the Sour Green Apple Martini as one of those fun martinis in our regular bartender training classes.
 The proportions of the drink can be adapted to pretty much any kind of vodka based martini… which is why we do it.